SSS-Says-Snek/SSS-Says-Snek/README.md

 Just your nice, local snek, and your friendly neighborhood Pythonista.
 Been programming in Python since late 2017 :D

-Actually started programming in late 2015/early 2016, but really dude, do you count Scratch as "programming"?
+I actually started programming in late 2015/early 2016, but really dude, do you count Scratch as "programming"?

 You can find me either chilling around in [the Pygame Discord](https://discord.gg/ZuB2RySPRJ), programming, or playing Minecraft, BTD6, or Guardian Tales.